infinitered/redpotion/README.md

 rake
 ```

+## Installation

+- `gem install redpotion`

+If you use rbenv

+- `rbenv rehash`

+add it to your `Gemfile`:

+- `gem 'redpotion'`

+Do **NOT** use RedPotion from github, we don't know why, but it will throw exceptions if you do; we're currently investigating why.

 ## New generators to integrate RMQ & ProMotion nicely ##

 Our new generates allow you to create your ProMotion screen and stylesheet template to let you hit the ground running.
 Currently the following RedPotion generators exist: